LOADING ...

 Johnny Turk he was waiting, he'd primed well.
 He shower'd us with bullets,

-Nearly blew us right to Australia.
+Nearly blew us back to Australia.

 And saw what it had done, well I wished I was dead.
 Never knew there was worse things dyin'.